Logo

 When I sit down to work, I put a youtube video on my iMac in the background.
 I started doing this at the beginning of the pandemic when I missed being able to go to cafes.
 In the winter, I favor a cabin with snow falling, a fire crackling in the background.
 This spring my favorite is a cafe that looks out to abundant plants and flowers with soft jazz plays in the background.
 When working at night, I put on a dimly lit cafe with low jazz music.
 I leave these videos on in the background as I work.
 They simulate the creative vibe I find in a coffee shop, putting me in a flow state.

-How do you keep the work-life balance?
+How do you ensure work-life balance?

 Time to shut out the world and connect with myself is essential.
 I group all my meetings on two days so I have non-meeting days each week for deep work.
 I aim for three days, most weeks I get at least two.
 I try not to pick up my phone until I’ve done my morning routine.
 This gives me time to listen to myself without the influence of the outside world.
 Shortly after waking I put on my morning playlist and curl up on my chaise lounge with my matcha latte.
 Sitting here signals it’s time to focus on myself.
 Sometimes I’ll read a book, other times I pull a tarot card for reflection, or get the mental noise out of my head by writing in a journal.
 When the weather is nice (April - October) I take a long walk around my neighborhood every evening after dinner.
 This refreshes me and reminds me I’m part of my local community.